Millis, Syria

-Milles (ملَس) is a village in northwestern Syria, administratively belonging to the Idlib Governorate.
-The village is 18 km from the city of Idlib, 120 km west of Aleppo, and is in between Idlib{to 18 km } and Salqeen{to 35 km }.
-Milles is near to Turkey and is located between two mountains.
-Baresh is the first and Alaly is the second.
-According to the Syria Central Bureau of Statistics, the town had a population of 2,938 in the 2004 census.
-This village has a small hill covered by thousand of olive trees.
+Millis (ملس) is a village in northwestern Syria, administratively part of Armanaz Subdistrict of Harem District in Idlib Governorate.
+It lies about 18 km from the city of Idlib and around 35 km from Salqin, near the Syrian–Turkish border.
+According to the Syria Central Bureau of Statistics (CBS), Millis had a population of 2,938 in the 2004 census.